geonetwork/core-doc-sources/eng/users/source/glossary.rst

     GAST
         GeoNetwork Administrator Survival Tool.
-A desktop application that allows administrators of a GeoNetwork catalog to perform a range of admin operations.
+A desktop application that allows administrators of a GeoNetwork catalog to perform simple database configuration using a GUI.

     WebDAV
         Web-based Distributed Authoring and Versioning.
 WebDAV is a set of extensions to the